 The A-10 displays a larger signature on a radar screen than other jets.
 The A-10's current chaff and flare system works manually.
 Flares act as decoys for heat-seeking missiles, while chaff is used to confuse enemy radar.
 A new automated system is expected to be a key defensive weapon in a sophisticated game of hide and seek with the enemy.
 All active-duty, Guard and Reserve A-10s are expected to be equipped with the automated chaff and flare system by 2005.

-Even new engines are in the works that would provide a dramatic performance and maintenance improvement.
+Even new engines in the works that would provide a dramatic performance and maintenance improvement.
 General Electric is marketing the 4,400kg thrust GE TF34-101 turbofan as a replacement engine for the existing 4,218kg thrust GE TF34-100 turbofans.
-The engines, for example, will be an engineering challenge.
-Any difference in weight between a new engine and the current engine will mean a change in the center of gravity and require a shift and/or addition of ballast.
-Likewise, because of the location of the engines, any additional thrust will add to the already significant nose-down moment.
-Therefore, it shouldn't come as a surprise to the operators to find that the new engines will likely be detuned to approximate the current thrust, but will last almost forever because they will never be operated at the high end of the operating temperature range.
+The engines, for example, would be an engineering challenge.
+Any difference in weight between a new engine and the current engine would mean a change in the center of gravity and require a shift and/or addition of ballast.
+Likewise, because of the location of the engines, any additional thrust would add to the already significant nose-down moment.
+Therefore, it shouldn't come as a surprise to the operators to find that the new engines would likely be detuned to approximate the current thrust, but would last almost forever because they would never be operated at the high end of the operating temperature range.